xso4/vndb-mirror/data/api-kana.md

 API](https://vndb.org/d11), although the old API will likely remain available for the forseeable future.

-**Status**: Early implementation, still missing lots of functionality.
+**Status**: Alpha testing, lots of functionality is still missing and breaking changes may occur.

 **API endpoint**: `%endpoint%`